 Shin splints are fairly common among casual fitness enthusiasts as well as professional athletes.
 You usually feel the discomfort in your legs either during your workout or immediately afterward.
-Left untreated, they can cause you pain for several days or even weeks.
+Left untreated, they can cause you to pain for several days or even weeks.
 A number of treatments are available, and shin splints are easily preventable with proper care of your legs and feet.
 Maintaining a healthy lifestyle overall will also help you avoid common injuries.
 Consult your doctor for more information.

 Here are seven common questions about shin splints: